UAE Allocates US$200 Million To Boost Growth In Low-Income Countries And Reduce Poverty

+(MENAFN- Dubai PR Network) UAE Allocates US$200 Million to Boost Growth in Low-income Countries and Reduce Poverty

-MARRAKECH, 14th October, 2023 (WAM) – The UAE has announced it will participate in funding the Poverty Reduction and Growth Trust (PRGT), allocating US$200 million (AED735 million), within its efforts to expand concessional financing for low-income countries.
+Morocco: 14 October 2023 – The UAE has announced it will participate in funding the Poverty Reduction and Growth Trust (PRGT), allocating US$200 million (AED735 million), within its efforts to expand concessional financing for low-income countries.
 This aligns with the UAE's unwavering efforts to realize the United Nations' Sustainable Development Goal 1 (SDG 1) – no poverty – alongside other challenges that the world's nations must unite to address for a better and more sustainable future.

 Founded in January 2010, PRGT addresses the challenges facing low-income countries.
 It is a key IMF vehicle that provides concessional funding (currently at zero interest) to low-income countries, which are facing high inflation, persistent food insecurity, increasing debt risks, and high borrowing costs.
 The IMF has responded by amplifying interest-free lending through PRGT to assist the poorest and most vulnerable member states in navigating this difficult environment.
 There are 69 nations that are eligible to receive funding from PRGT.